BFDarian/pet-clinic/README.md

 # Pet-Clinic Deployment

-This repository allows for the deployment of a website front-end and back-end on resources provisioned by AWS.
+This repository allows for the deployment of a website front-end and back-end on resources provisioned on the cloud.

 ## Contents
 - [Technologies](#Technologies)